marzekan/MASAPT/README.md

 ### Architecture

-As mentioned earlier, one of the characteristics of the MASAPT system is for it to be somewhat _distributed_.
-One aspect of this has already been implemented seeing how all agents are implemented as independent programs, controlled by the main ([_masapt_](masapt)) script.
+As mentioned earlier, one of the characteristics of the MASAPT system is for it to be distributed.
+One aspect of this has already been implemented seeing how all agents are implemented as independent programs, run by the main ([_masapt_](masapt)) script.

 **Img 3.** shows how the current system was setup and tested.
 It can be seen that agents use the SPADE environment to communicate over XMPP (ejabberd) server which is setup on the local system.
-Test target (SQLi Labs) is also setup on the local system.
-While good for testing, this approach does not scale well and is not very representative of the vision that the author has for this system.
+Test target ([SQLi Labs](https://github.com/Audi-1/sqli-labs)) is also setup on the local system.
+This setup is good for testing the system but it doesn't show full capability of MASAPT as a distributed system.

 &nbsp;